Hold On (Sean Paul song)

-Hold On is the third single from the Jamaican recording artist Sean Paul's fifth studio album Tomahawk Technique.
-It was written by Pierre "The Maven" Medor, Rico Love and Sean Paul Henriques and was produced by Pierre "The Maven" Medor, Rico Love.
-The song has charted in France.
+"Hold On" is the third single from the Jamaican musician Sean Paul's fifth studio album Tomahawk Technique.
+It was written by Pierre "The Maven" Medor, Rico Love and Paul, and was produced by Medor and Love.
+The song charted in France.

-Hold On is widely associated with Usain Bolt in his endeavour to victory in the London 2012 Olympic Games in the 100m and 200m races.

 Music video

 A lyric video was released to accompany the release of "Hold On" on 21 February 2012 at a total length of four minutes and nine seconds.